DustGalaxy/simple-repo-asyncsqla/README.md

     email: Mapped[str]
     is_active: Mapped[bool] = mapped_column(default=True)

-# you can use dataclass or normal class but see protocol - DomainModel
+# You can use dataclass or a regular class, but refer to the protocol - DomainModel
-class UserDTO(BaseModel):
+class UserDomain(BaseModel):
     id: int = 0
     name: str
     email: str